Biotactic Research And Videography Observatories

 - 30+ metre (>100 feet) waterproof conduit and connectors for shallow or deep installation in fresh or saltwater.

-- 800 lines color high-resolution video (1/3 SONY Super HAD CCD sensor) with infrared illumination at night (infrared LEDs)
+- 1000 line color high-resolution video (1/3 SONY Super HAD CCD sensor) with infrared illumination at night (infrared LEDs)

 - Biological data are algorithmically filtered and analyzed and streamed live